 Course Description: English/Language Arts III (11th grade) Common Core courses provide instruction designed to prepare students for the Regents Exam in English Language Arts (Common Core).
 This course continues to develop students' writing skills.
 Clear, logical writing patterns, word choice, and usage are emphasized as students write essays.
+Students also use these skills as they begin to demonstrate the techniques of writing patterns, word choice, and usage are emphasized as students write essays.
 Students also use these skills as they begin to demonstrate the techniques of writing academic research papers.
 Students continue to read works of literature, which often form the backbone of these writing assignments.
 Literary conventions and stylistic devices may receive greater emphasis than in previous courses.